jonas-nothnagel/NLP-Project-Documents/src/README.md

-# Small Data Long Documents
+# Source Folder
-Tools and helper functions:
+This folder contains the bread and butter of the whole project: The **tools and helper functions**.
+Note that most notebooks merely load those functions and run them inside.

 ## Processing of Data:
 A set of functions to read in the data, clean, normalise and process it.